We may earn a small commission from purchases made through our links, at no extra cost to you. Learn more...

 Thoughts on the HubSpot pricing system

-In contrast to HighLevel, where you simply get everything – sales, marketing, pipelines, etc. – for the monthly subscription fee, HubSpot has a different approach.
+In contrast to HighLevel, where you simply get everything – sales, marketing, and pipelines for just the monthly subscription fee – HubSpot has a very different approach.

-You may pay a hefty sum for your advanced marketing tools, but that doesn’t mean that you’ll get access to the sales tools that kind of naturally go with those marketing features.
+You may pay a hefty sum for your advanced marketing tools, and that still doesn’t mean you’ll get access to all the sales tools you want.
 If you want tools of different types, you'll need to pay more.
-If you want access to tools from every hub, it gets pretty pricey; it can cost you more than $1,500.
+If you want access to tools from every hub, it gets pretty pricey.
+Trying to get a broad suite of tools could end up costing you more than $1,500 per month.

-This is one of the reasons experienced users suggest that you schedule a live demo before doing anything else on HubSpot.
+This is one of the reasons experienced users suggest that you schedule a live demo before doing anything on HubSpot.
 There’s also a possibility to sign up for a 14-day trial with the plans from the CMS hub and the Professional Operations plan.
-Gain some hands-on experience with the platform, see if it’s not too overwhelming, try to measure how much you need and what you need, and only then make a decision.
+That way, you’ll gain a better understanding of what features you really need and only then make a decision.

-HighLevel doesn’t have anything along the lines of an app store, for a very simple reason: the number of third-party integrations, not counting those available via Zapier, is very small.
+HighLevel doesn’t have anything along the lines of an app store.
+There’s a very simple reason: the number of third-party integrations – not counting those available via Zapier – is very small.

-Zapier fills the holes, but at a greater financial cost, since as we saw, it’s available only with a special upgrade.
+Zapier fills the holes, but at a greater financial cost since it’s available only with a special upgrade.

-But that’s not all.
-HighLevel integrates with other software through embed codes.
-For instance, since HighLevel doesn’t come with a blogging tool out of the box, and none of the above-mentioned integrations are in any way related to blogging, to be able to blog on the platform you’ll need third-party software.
+But that’s not all – HighLevel also integrates with other software through embed codes, allowing you to address certain deficiencies.
+For example, if you need blogging functionality, HighLevel doesn’t come with a blogging tool.
+You’ll also find that none of the above-mentioned integrations are in any way related to blogging.

-Some of the apps are free, others are paid.
+Some of the apps are free; others need to be paid for.
 Some of the paid ones require a monthly fee, while others have a yearly fee.
-One-time pay and pay-as-you-go apps are also not uncommon, and then there are others that require you to contact customer service to get a price.
+One-time and pay-as-you-go apps are also not uncommon, and then there are others that require you to contact customer service to get a price.

 Some of the most popular apps, by the number of installations, are Gmail, Facebook Ads, Mailchimp, Calendly, Salesforce, Typeform, Hotjar, and Zapier.

-Clearly, in terms of integrations, HubSpot offers incomparably more than HighLevel.
-Depending on your personal preferences, this can be great or not that great.
-If you want to always have a good number of options available, even if you don’t use them that often, then this is great.
-On the other hand, if you prefer simplicity and having too many options bothers you, then HighLevel's approach would suit you much better.
+Clearly, in terms of integrations, HubSpot offers far more than HighLevel.
+It can be great to have a wide range of options available, even if you don’t use them.
+On the other hand, too many options can become overwhelming.

 HighLevel provides day-and-night support via several channels:

-- Support portal, rich with articles on anything related to the platform: general questions, onboarding, and much more.
-The onboarding series includes videos too.
+- Support portal: Rich with articles on anything related to the platform, including general questions and onboarding.
+The onboarding series includes videos, too.

 The HighLevel customer service is professional, highly responsive, and overall works great.
 Therefore, it rates very highly in users’ reviews of the company.